Prakhar0409/snl-archives/Readme.md

 ## TODO

 - [x] Setup for the dataset
-- [ ] Create views - main page, all episodes, episode x, all seasons, season x, title x, all hosts, all actors, popular (test pages only)
+- [X] Create views - main page, all episodes, episode x, all seasons, season x, title x, all hosts, all actors, popular (test pages only)
 - [ ] Get the backend queries right
 - [ ] make a frontend
 - [ ] integrate
 - [ ] add reporting newer data feature
 - [ ] logging in if possible

+## BUGS

+- Actor ID (aid) has spaces //change them to underscores or something everywhere - or replace underscore with space after getting the aid